Tom-ne/Modify/README.md

 - The Rust programming language and its community for providing a powerful and reliable development environment.
 - The Minecraft modding community for their incredible creations and continuous inspiration.
+- Modrinth for creating an easy to use and powerfull API

 Enjoy modding your Minecraft game with Modify!